The Tilting Theory of Contraction Algebras: Preliminaries

-\end{enumerate} \end{theorem} We wish to study the derived equivalences coming from the geometry, namely the Bridgeland-Chen flop functors \eqref{flops} induced by flops.
-However, it is shown in \cite[4.2]{HomMMP}, that, if $M$ and $\upnu_iM$ correspond to $X$ and $X^+$ respectively, then $G_i$ is functorially isomorphic to the inverse of the flop functor from \eqref{flops}.
-Thus, to study the flop functors, it is equivalent to study the equivalences $G_i$ between the MMAs. \\
+\end{enumerate} \end{theorem} We wish to study the derived equivalences coming from the geometry, namely the Bridgeland--Chen flop functors \eqref{flops} induced by flops.
+However, it is shown in \cite[4.2]{HomMMP}, that, if $M$ and $\upnu_iM$ correspond to $X$ and $X^+$ respectively, then $G_i$ is isomorphic to the inverse of the flop functor from \eqref{flops}.
+Thus, to study the flop functors, it is equivalent to study the equivalences $G_i$ between the MMAs.

 As contraction algebras are symmetric by Theorem \ref{symmalg}, it is well known that they have no tilting modules and thus we have to look for tilting complexes of higher length.
 The bijection of \cite[4.7]{[AIR]} provides a method of construction for those of length two. \begin{theorem} Let $\Spec R$ be a complete local isolated cDV singularity and suppose that $M \colonequals \bigoplus_{i=0}^n \in \cmr$ is a basic rigid object with $M_0 \cong R$.
 Set $\Lambda_{\con} \colonequals \uEnd_R(M)$ and, for any $i \neq 0$, mutate $M$ at $M_i$ via the exchange sequence \eqref{exchangesequence1}.
 Then the complex